API Bridge Agent

 }

-Then add the your OpenAPI specification:
+Then add your OpenAPI specification:

 For example, adding the httpbin.org service can be done using the configs/httpbin.org.oas.json file.